Counties 1 Hampshire: Participating teams and locations

-Teams for 2024–25
+2024–25

+Participating teams and locations

 Departing were Petersfield and Andover promoted to Regional 2 South Central; there was no relegation to Counties 2 Hampshire.
-Promoted from Counties 2 Hampshire were Sandown & Shanklin, Basingstoke and Guernsey St Jacques Vikings - an amateur club who are the 2XV to Guernsey Raiders.
+Promoted from Counties 2 Hampshire were Sandown & Shanklin, Basingstoke and Guernsey St Jacques Vikings – an amateur club who are the 2XV to Guernsey Raiders.
 With two leaving and three joining the league was restored to twelve teams.